Airis-T/ternairis_-101/README.md

 And here we go, a full definition of ternary boolean algebra, every other law should stay true, and we can build all the gates we need.

 ## Dimensional constraint issues
+### New dimensions
 Actually if you look at the truth tables we got, you might notice two pretty big related issues:
 - No combination of NOT, AND, OR, and XOR can yield a result other than $\color{blue}{U}$ when evaluating $\color{blue}{U}$ with $\color{blue}{U}$.
 - No combination of NOT, AND, OR, and XOR can yield a $\color{blue}{U}$ when evaluating only $\color{green}{T}$ and $\color{red}{F}$ together.

-The gates we have simply do not have enough dimensions to reach every truth table we need, and trust me, we will need them.\
+The gates we have simply do not have enough dimensions to reach every truth table we need, and trust me, we will need them.

 So are we stuck ?
 Well unless we create new gates, this is the end of the adventure for us.\